 Snyder/Hess Family.
-Personal Correspondance. c.
-1820-c.1908. letters of William B. Snyder and Samuel J. Hess family including correspondance during the California gold rush.
+Personal Correspondence c.
+1820-c.1908.
+Letters of William B. Snyder and Samuel J. Hess family including correspondence during the California gold rush.

 Stewart, George and Zella (White).
 Head, University of Iowa Department of Physics and Iowa City Allergist respectively.
-Papers. c.
+Papers c.
 1890-1960s.
-Personal and professional correspondance, photographs, travel scrapbooks.
+Personal and professional correspondence, photographs, and travel scrapbooks.

 Urban Renewal, Iowa City.
 Photographs c.
 1970-1976.
 Photographer Theo Lindley.
 150 color slides documenting downtown Iowa City during urban renewal.